Posted on Monday, March 4th, 2013

 The famous Mormon Trail which led to the settlement of Utah followed the same route as the Oregon Trail through South Pass, but diverged farther on to head toward Salt Lake instead of continuing farther west.
 The Mormons had been persecuted in their original homes in the Mid West on account of their unorthodox religious beliefs and their leader, Joseph Smith, had been killed.
 They therefore sought an unpopulated area where they could avoid persecution and Utah filled the bill as no one else had yet settled there.
 In 1847 when they first arrived, this territory was not even officially part of the United States though Mexico ceded it to us the following year after their defeat in the Mexican/American War.
 The Mormons continued to travel to Utah by this trail for another 20 years with almost incredible determination facing horrendous privations and hardships.
 When they had not the means to buy wagons, horses and oxen they used hand carts and sometimes perished along the way when they failed to cross the mountains of Wyoming before the snow came.

 In the early days horses were vital to the settlement of Utah.
-The main use for horses these days is recreational and Utah certainly has some of the most spectacular scenery in the world for a riding tour.
+The main use for horses these days is recreational and our horseback riding vacations in Utah certainly take advantate of some of the most spectacular scenery in the world.
 One can visit many beautiful parts of the state which cannot be reached in any other way except by hiking and riders can leave the beaten tourist path far behind.
 Horseback riding is still vital for remote ranches as well and authentic cattle drives from summer to winter pasture still take place.
 Adventurous guests can participate in these drives to get a taste for what a cowboy’s life is really like and experience the excitement of the Old West.